Weixin-Liang/LLM-widespread-adoption-impact/readme.md

 ## Usage

-This repository includes the *arXiv* abstracts used for the analysis in our paper.
-However, our framework can easily be extended to other domains of your choice.
+This repository includes the *PR Newswire* press release used for the analysis in our paper.
 It requires two datasets--one consisting of documents written entirely by humans, and another consisting of documents written entirely by AI--which are used to estimate the distribution of human- and AI-generated text in your chosen domain.
 Using these estimates, you can perform inference on a target dataset with an unknown fraction of AI-generated content.
+For other data, please check the Data Availability section in our [paper](https://arxiv.org/pdf/2502.09747).

 The function **estimate_text_distribution** in src.estimation requires two file path as input to indicate where human- and AI-generated text are stored.
 The two input files should be .parquet format.
 For human-generated text, our provided function need the input parquet file to have a column named as human_sentence and required data to be organized as one tokenized sentence(a list of word) per row.
 Similarly, for ai-generated text, our provided function need a column named as ai_sentence and required data to be organized as one tokenized sentence(a list of word) per row.